theflakes/fmd/README.md

 Purpose: Pull various file metadata.
 Usage: fmd [--pretty | -p] ([--strings|-s] #) <file path> [--recurse | -r]
 Options:
-    -p, --pretty        Pretty print JSON
+    -d, --depth #       Number of subdirecties to recurse into from the starting directory -p, --pretty        Pretty print JSON
     -r, --recurse       If passed a directory, recurse into all subdirectories -s, --strings #     Look for strings of length # or longer

+If just passed a directory, only the contents of that directory will be processed.
+    - i.e. no subdirectories will be processed.

+fmd.exe <directory> --recurse --depth 1
+    - This will work exactly as if the -r and -d options were not specified.

 NOTE: If passed a directory, all files in that directory will be analyzed.
         Harvesting $FILE_NAME timestamps can only be done by running this tool elevated.
         The 'run_as_admin' field shows if the tool was run elevated.

         Harvesting Alternate Data Stream (ADS) information can only be done by running this tool elevated.
 ADS information is acquired by directly accessing the NTFS which requires elevation.

         'runtime_env' stores information on the device that this tool was run on.

         PE Sections:
         - 'total_sections' reports how many PE sections are found after the PE headers.
         - 'total_raw_bytes' cumulative size in bytes of all raw, on disk, sections.
         - 'total_virt_bytes' cumulative size in bytes of all virtual, in memory, sections.
         - if 'total_virt_bytes' is much larger than 'total_raw_bytes', this can indicate a packed binary.

         Certain forensic information can only be harvested when the file is analyzed on the filesystem of origin.
         - e.g. timestamps and alternate data streams are lost when the file is moved off of the filesystem of origin.
 ```